Jinsung-L/install-macos-high-sierra/README.md

 Note that my solution is pretty complicated than it supposed to be considering the problem caused by a network issue.
 There might be some other solutions, but this is the only one that I found so far.

+### Without DNS
+If you're on normal boot or able to boot on safe mode, you would be able to modify `/etc/hosts` file.
+Meaning that you're not required to run DNS server.
+I will mark all DNS parts with *(DNS)* symbol so that you can easily skip them.

 ## Setup your environment
 You need another PC.
 I used Ubuntu.
 Open terminal.